Matangi Tonga (American football): College career

 Tonga first played college football in 2006 for the BYU Cougars.
 He appeared in 13 games for the team during the season, recording 13 tackles, one sack and one interception.
 He was suspended indefinitely from the Cougars in February 2007 after being charged with burglary.
 Tonga afterwards attended Utah Valley State College.
 He played for the San Mateo Bulldogs of College of San Mateo during the 2009 season.
 He helped the Bulldogs finish with a 10–2 record and advanced to the state championship game.
 Tonga was an All-America First-team selection.
 He transferred to play for the Houston Cougars in 2010.

 Professional career

-Dallas Cowboys

 Tonga signed by the Dallas Cowboys of the National Football League (NFL) after going undrafted in the 2011 NFL draft.
 He was released by the Cowboys after failing a physical.

-Iowa Barnstormers

 Tonga was assigned to the Iowa Barnstormers of the Arena Football League (AFL) on April 21, 2012.
 He recorded nine tackles and one sack in nine games his rookie year in 2012.
 He compiled 25 tackles and 3.5 sacks in fifteen games in 2013.
 Tonga collected 19 tackles and two sacks in eighteen games in 2014.
 The Barnstormers left the AFL and became members of the Indoor Football League on August 27, 2014.

-Spokane Shock

 Tonga was assigned to the Spokane Shock of the AFL on October 2, 2014.

-Orlando Predators

 Tonga was traded to the Orlando Predators for the third overall claim order position on April 28, 2015.
 He was placed on recallable reassignment on May 27, 2015.